 You could work at a fire station, at a client's home or at a client's business.

 Your working environment may be at height, physically and emotionally demanding and cramped.

 All fire services have a programme that lets you plan and track your career development.

 You could work your way up to crew manager, watch manager or station manager.
 If you're prepared to move between services, you could become an area manager, a brigade manager or a chief fire officer.

 If you're involved in fire safety and prevention work, you can take professional qualifications leading to membership of the Institution of Fire Engineers (IFE).

 You could also get a Heavy Goods Vehicle (HGV) licence for driving fire engines.

-You can ask your local fire and rescue service for a firefighter careers and recruitment pack.Data from National Careers Service.
+You can ask your local fire and rescue service for a firefighter careers and recruitment pack.Powered by Pathways.